Quickstart

 (Optional) Pick a Subscription

 By default your organization will be on the (free) Community subscription.
-You can upgrade this to Team or Business at snapcd.io at any time, which will give you higher limits, better support and access to Pay-as-you-Go.
+You can upgrade this to a paid subscription at snapcd.io/Subscription at any time, which will give you higher limits, better support and access to Pay-as-you-Go.
 If you are interested in a more bespoke arrangement (e.g. dedicated infrastructure or fully self-hosted), please contact us.

 (Optional) Invite Users to Your Organization